partheseas/gardens/Readme.md

 garden.warning( 'also uhh oh' )
 ```

+### raw
+Passes all given arguments directly to the stream (or console), without scopes, time stamps, or
+any formatting.
+As the name implies, it just prints raw data.

 ### debug and trace
 The debug method is similar to `log`, but it will only print if
 `garden.options.verbose` is set to true.
 If this is `null`ish then